Nirsi/rosbe-docker/README.md

 RosBE Docker
 =================================
 Dockerized RosBE (ReactOS Build Environment) Fully functional ReactOS Build Environment in a box based on Ubuntu 20.04 LTS.
 The container contains all the necessary tools to compile ReactOS from a source.
+On any platform that can run docker container.

 #### Instructions
 - clone ReactOS repository ``git clone https://github.com/reactos/reactos.git``